Minimal types in stable Banach spaces: Wide stable types

 From now on, let us fix $\Delta$ containing the quantifier free formulae of $L_\fB$, closed under connectives and permutations of variables.
 When we say ``type'', ``formula'', etc, we mean $\Delta$-type, $\Delta$-formula.

 \begin{cor} (Density of minimal types) Let $\pi(x)$ be a partial wide type over a set $A$.
-Then there exists $B \supseteq A$ with $|B\setminus A| \le |\Delta|$ and $p \in \tS_\Delta(B)$ which is \emph{wide minimal}, that is, $p$ has a unique wide extension to $\fC$.
-Moreover, this unique extension is the unique nonforking extension of $p$.
-That is, no forking extension of $p$ to a superset of $B$ is wide. \end{cor} \begin{prf} Construct by induction an increasing continuous sequence of sets $A_i$ and an increasing sequence of types $p \in \tS_\Delta(A_i)$ such that \begin{itemize} \item $A_0 = A$ \item $|A_{i+1}\setminus A_i|$ is finite \item $p_0$ extends $\pi$ \item $p_i$ is wide for all $i$ \item $p_{i+1}$ forks over $A_i$ \end{itemize} Successor stages of the construction are clear.
+Then there exists $B \supseteq A$ with $|B\setminus A| \le |\Delta|$ and $p \in \tS_\Delta(B)$ which extends $\pi$ and is {wide minimal}.
+Moreover, the unique wide extension to $p$ to a global $\Delta$-type is the unique non-forking extension of $p$.
+In other words, no forking extension of $p$ to a ($\Delta$-type over a) superset of $B$ is wide. \end{cor} \begin{prf} Construct by induction an increasing continuous sequence of sets $A_i$ and an increasing sequence of types $p \in \tS_\Delta(A_i)$ such that \begin{itemize} \item $A_0 = A$ \item $|A_{i+1}\setminus A_i|$ is finite \item $p_0$ extends $\pi$ \item $p_i$ is wide for all $i$ \item $p_{i+1}$ forks over $A_i$ \end{itemize} Successor stages of the construction are clear.
 For limit stages, use Lemma \ref{lem:wideunion}.
 Since the construction has to get stuck at some $i<|\Delta|^+$, clearly (by stationarity) $B = \acl(A_i)$ and any extension of $p_i$ to $B$ are as required. \end{prf}

 We will now study the structure of minimal wide (stable) types.

 Let $O$ be a linearly ordered set.
 Recall that a sequence $I = \inseq{a}{i}{O}$ is called $\Delta$-\emph{indiscernible} over a set $A$ if the $\Delta$-type of any finite sequence $a_{i_1}\ldots a_{i_k}$ over $A$ depends only on the order between the indices $i_1, \ldots, i_k \in O$.
 So if $\Delta$ is the collection of all the quantifier free formulae in the language $L_\fB$ and $A = \emptyset$, then $I$ is $\Delta$-indiscernible if and only $I$ is 1-subsymmetric.
 As mentioned before, we will omit $\Delta$.